organix/mycelia/BOSE.md

 Iterating through the characters of a string involves decoding a variety of variable-length encodings.
-A stateful "iterator" object keeps track of a location within a string, giving sequential access to unicode characters.
+A stateful _Iterator_ object keeps track of a location within a string, giving sequential access to unicode characters.